brendonwang/the_tiger_times/content/home/welcome.md

 ---

 "Quote of the week: “Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing or learning to do.”|-Pele"
+It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing or learning to do.”
+-Pele